-When you hear the phrase “prepare the way of the Lord” you may think of the words of John the Baptist or even the prophet Isaiah- and you would be correct.
+When you hear the phrase “prepare the way of the Lord” you may think of the message of John the Baptist or even the prophet Isaiah- and you would be correct.
 These weeks before Christmas give us a chance to “prepare the way of the Lord” in our own lives as we wait in expectation to celebrate His coming.

 What does it mean to prepare the way?